 It may be difficult to prove that assault cases are happening without careful observation.
 Look for the following:

 If you notice any of the above in conjunction with things like a delay in visiting hours or a lack of physical care, you need to take immediate action.
-Remove your loved one from the nursing home and then contact Hinkle Law Offices for help in handling the legal steps you need to take in reporting the assault case.
+Remove your loved one from the nursing home and then contact Hinkle Law Offices, LLC. for help in handling the legal steps you need to take in reporting the assault case.

 Don’t let nursing home assault happen.
 You have a voice; speak out for those who are being abused and contact us today to start with your free case evaluation.